Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

 3. The ids of the operators that must swap indices with the deregistering operator in the IndexRegistry

 The RegistryCoordinator then deregisters the operator with the BLSPubkeyRegistry, StakeRegistry, and IndexRegistry.
 It then ends the block range for its stored quorum bitmap for the operator.

+Operators can deregsiter from a subset of quorums that they are registered for.